ibm-cloud-docs/openshift/getting-started.md

     *   For the **Location**, set the geography to **North America** or **Europe**, select either **Single zone** or **Multizone** availability, and then select **Washington, DC** or **London** worker zones.
     *   For **Default worker pool**, choose an available flavor for your worker nodes, ideally with at least 4 cores and 16 GB RAM.
     *   Set a number of worker nodes to create per zone, such as 3.
-4. To finish, click **Create cluster**.<p class="note">Your cluster creation might take some time tcomplete.
-After the cluster state shows **Normal**, the cluster network and load-balancing componenttake about 10 more minutes to deploy and update the cluster domain that you use for the {[openshift_shor} web console and other routes.
-Wait until the cluster is ready before continuing to the next step bchecking that the **Ingress subdomain** follows a pattern o`<cluster_name>.<region>.containers.appdomain.cloud`.</p>
+4. To finish, click **Create cluster**.<p class="note">Your cluster creation might take some time to complete.
+After the cluster state shows **Normal**, the cluster network and load-balancing componenttake about 10 more minutes to deploy and update the cluster domain that you use for the {[openshift_shor]} web console and other routes.
+Wait until the cluster is ready before continuing to the next step by checking that the **Ingress subdomain** follows a pattern of `<cluster_name>.<region>.containers.appdomain.cloud`.</p>

 <br />